20 Years In: Security’s Grand Challenges, Then and Now

 - Find out how to help guide people to risk choices that you find more favorable.

-Decision Making in the Era of COVID-19.
-In this talk, security executive Andy Ellis expands on his “Humans are Awesome” talk and dives into the evolution of decision making during the COVID-19 era and beyond.
+Decision Making in the Modern Era.
+In this talk, security executive Andy Ellis expands on his “Humans are Awesome” talk and dives into the evolution of decision making in the current era and beyond.
 In a world of unprecedented challenges and crisis management, Ellis will explore the impacts of the novel risk, along with the importance of preparedness, in today’s individual and organizational decision making.

 Security’s Grand Challenges, Then and Now.
 Spoiler: It’s not the user’s fault.
 Security’s grand challenges have evolved significantly since the 1990s, when security professionals mostly needed intelligence, scale, and layered solutions.
 Today’s teams struggle with an overabundance of implicit trust, know their businesses are over reliant on passwords, and face skills gaps for managing architectures assembled from third-party sources—creating exposure, especially as they deal with cloud migration under shared-responsibility models.
 Cyber security advisor and former Akamai CSO Andy Ellis will show how security’s grand challenges have shifted over the years, discussing his experiences mitigating advanced threats—and providing insight into evolving future threats.